Harvard Extension Student Clubs

 Harvard Extension Student Environmental Club (HESEC)

 HESEC unites Harvard Extension students that are passionate about environmental and sustainability issues.
 The goal of HESEC is to create opportunities for personal, academic, and professional development of its members through club socials, and various networking/volunteering opportunities.

-Harvard Extension Student Pre-Health Club (HESPC)
+Harvard Extension Student Management and Finance Club (HESMFC)

 HES Clubs – In – Training